adobe/aio-cli/README.md

 OPTIONS
   -a, --action=action  Deploy only a specific action, the flags can be specified multiple times -v, --verbose        Verbose output
-  --skip-actions       Skip action build & deploy --skip-build         Skip build phase
+  --open               Open the default web browser after a successful deploy, only valid if your app has a front-end --skip-actions       Skip action build & deploy --skip-build         Skip build phase
   --skip-deploy        Skip deploy phase